 Synopsis: Dexter’s dad shows up with a new game called Master Computer that he “bought for a nickel from a gypsy.”
 Despite not wanting to play his aggravating sister Deedee, Dexter eventually caves and sets the new title up in his laboratory.
 As you might guess he gets pulled into the game (much like TRON) and must rely on Deedee to save him.

 Why It’s Great: Dexter’s rant about why he doesn’t want to play the outdated Master Computer title is solid gold, ending with the fact that the characters “don’t even bleed!”
 Who knew Dexter was so hardcore?
 Even though he’s only trapped within the game for a few minutes, we see plenty of nods to Tetris, Pac-Man, TRON, and even Primal Fury.

 Synopsis: In one of the only episodes that somehow doesn’t feature the titular Zim, goth gamer Gaz goes on a quest to acquire the newest portable Game Slave so she can experiance the hardcore gameplay of Vampire Piggy Hunter.
-She attends the midnight release which goes horribly wrong when the boy behind her claims the last preordered system for him.
-He also claims that he’s “a better gamer” and Gaz decides to make his life a living hell until she gets her new system.
+She attends the midnight release which goes horribly wrong when the boy behind her claims the last preordered system for himself.
+He also claims that he’s “a better gamer” and Gaz decides to make his life a living hell until she gets the system that was rightfully hers.

-Why It’s Great: I think we’ve all been to that midnight launch that just went wrong.
+Why It’s Great: I think we’ve all been to that midnight launch that didn’t quite pan out.
 Gaz’s murderous excitement and dedication to playing the newest system is admirable.
 The Game Slave commercial that inspires her to pick up the new console also has the best marketing campaign I’ve ever heard.
 “Are you still playing your old Game Slave One?
 Why!?
 What’s wrong with you?
 Have we offended you somehow?!”